Guava farming profit and cost in 1 acre

 Guava cultivation practices

-Varieties of guava
+Varieties

 Allahabad safeda, Lucknow 49, Anakapalli, Banarasi, Chittidar, Hafshi, Sardar, Smooth green Arka mridula, Nagpur Seedless, Dhudhe khaja, Arka Amulya, Baruipur.